Bad Waitress

 Bad Waitress is a Canadian punk rock band from Toronto, Ontario.
 The band is signed with Royal Mountain Records.

 Background and career

 Bad Waitress began under the moniker the Nude Dogs.
 They released their first EP as the Nude Dogs in 2017, before changing their name and the band's lineup.
 In 2018, they released their first EP as Bad Waitress, Party Bangers: Volume 1.
 In 2021, they released their first full-length LP titled No Taste.
+In February of 2025, Bad Waitress opened for Jack White at Toronto venue 'History'.